llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/24_BUILDING_hardware_setup_reference_tags.md

 # Setup of Reference Tags {#autocharging-reference-tags status=Beta}

-First, we seperate the apriltags that are only used for charging management with the normal ground apriltags and we call them reference tags.
+(First, we seperate the apriltags that are only used for charger management with the normal ground apriltags and we call them reference tags.)

 This part helps you to place reference tags on the intersections they are needed.
 They are used for detecting Duckiebots on an intersection.
 For module 1 the charging manager will be detecting Duckiebots, so you have to place the reference tags on the maintenance intersection following the instructions below.